nic0michael/YouTube-Project-Docs/devops/2_Our_best_Docker_Apps_for_2025.md

 ## 5. Portainer
 Portainer and Dockge are the best two Docker Management Apps
 1. They provide features not found in DockerDesktop

+## 6. Beszel
+- Beszel is a simple, self-hosted server monitoring tool.
+- It shows real-time CPU, memory, and disk usage across your machines.
+- Designed for clarity — no clutter, just essential stats.
+- Easily deploy it with Docker Compose in seconds.
+- Perfect for homelabs and small teams who want simple server insights.
+- Self-host App-Insights alternative for your Homelab